 The fund financial statements provide detailed information about its two distinct funds-not the Corporation as a whole.
 The fund financial statements are prepared using a different approach than the Corporation-wide financial statements.
 The Corporation's expenditures are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
-These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
-The governmental fund statements provide a detailed short-term view (less than one year) of the Corporation's general government operating requirements for the year ended March 31, 2004.
+These funds are reported using the modified accrual accounting, which measures revenues as they become both measurable and available and are expected to be collected within the next fiscal year; expenditures are recorded in the period the liability is incurred and expected to be paid within the next fiscal year.
+The governmental fund statements provide a detailed short-term view (less than one year) of the Corporation's general government operating requirements for the year ended March 31, 2005.